-As mentioned below under the section titled DESKS AND CUBBIES - PERSONAL ITEMS, personal cell phones and other wireless networking devices are strictly forbidden for students at Leesville Rd.
+As mentioned below under the section titled DESKS AND CUBBIES - PERSONAL ITEMS, personal cell phones and other personally owned wireless networking devices are strictly forbidden for students at Leesville Rd.
 Elementary School (this policy extends to the buses and on field trips as well).
-The school is fully equipped with phones.
+The school is fully equipped with phones and all students will be assigned a chromebook by WCPSS.
 Should a child need to contact their parent/guardian, they may do so from the school office with permission from their teacher or school administration.
 Similarly, if a parent/guardian needs to be in contact with their child, they should call the school's main line (919-870-4200) and a message will be delivered to your child's teacher at the earliest opportunity.

-If a student is seen with a personal device by any adult at school, it will be confiscated and deposited with school administration.
-The first time it is taken, the device will be given back to the student at the end of the day and at the convenience of school administration.
-If a device needs to be taken a second time from a student, it will be deposited with school administration and ONLY returned directly to a parent/guardian when they come to the school to retrieve it.
-The third time a device is taken from a child, it will be deposited to school administration and ONLY returned to the parent/guardian AND not until the final day of the school year.
+If a student is seen with a personal device by any adult at school, it will be confiscated and delivered to school administration.
+The first time the device is taken, it will be given back to the student at the convenience of school administration at the end of the day.
+If a device needs to be taken a second time from a student, it will be delivered to school administration and ONLY returned directly to a parent/guardian when they come to the school to retrieve it.
+The third time a device is taken from a child, it will be delivered to school administration and ONLY returned a child, it will be delivered to school administration and the parent/guardian AND not until the final day of the school year.
 Additional consequences may be assigned depending on the circumstances surrounding the device's use.

-Parents seeking any form of exemption to this rule must meet personally with LES Principal Ari Cohen.
+Parents seeking any exemption to this rule must meet personally with LES Principal, Ari Cohen.